xuezzou/Vulnerable-nodejs/README.md

 1. **injection attack**

-    Normally people always talk about SQL Injection.
-However, Although we no longer deal with a query language in the form of a string like what we normally do with an injection attack, a [NoSQL injetion attack](https://www.owasp.org/index.php/Testing_for_NoSQL_injection) is also possible with their own operators and syntax.
+    Normally people talk about SQL Injection.
+However, although we no longer deal with a query language in the form of a string, a [NoSQL injetion attack](https://www.owasp.org/index.php/Testing_for_NoSQL_injection) is also possible with their own operators and syntax.

     In this application, when authenticating user into the system, we have a end point when doing a POST request to `/users/session`.
 And in this function (/routes/users.js, line 59, called by public/javascripts/global.js line 177), we get
     ```javascript
     collection.findOne({ username: req.body.username, password: req.body.password })
     ```

-    Here we assume that the username field is coming from a deserialized JSON object, manipulation of the above query is easy.
-Such as, if one supplies a JSON document as the input to the application, an attacker will be able to perform the login bypass:
+    As we note in the request end point `/users/session`, there's no validation for username and password type to be string and also no proper sanitization on both the client and server side.
+Therefore, as we assume that the username field is coming from a deserialized JSON object, manipulation of the above query is easy.
+When the JSON document is deserialized, those fields may contain malicious input like below.
     ```javascript
     {
         "username": {"$gt": ""},